 We like to see our patients frequently after surgery.
 You are seen by the doctor or nurse within 2-3 days of Virginia male liposuction surgery.
-Then the normal postoperative routine is 1 week, 1 month, 3 months, 6 months, and 12 months.
+Then, the normal postoperative routine is 1 week, 1 month, 3 months, 6 months, and 12 months.
 Of course, if there is a need, you may be seen more often.
 After a year, we encourage our patients to come in for routine follow-up visits every 3-5 years.

 You are a good candidate for Virginia male liposuction if you have localized areas of fat collection, good skin tone, good general health, and realistic expectations.
 This does not mean that you cannot have liposuction if you do not meet these criteria.
-However, the best results are seen in individuals who have one or two areas of localized fat on their body that they cannot seem to get rid of with dieting and exercising.
+However, the best results are seen in individuals who have 1-2 areas of localized fat on their body that they cannot seem to get rid of with dieting and exercising.
 Generally, the younger you are, the better a candidate you are for surgery.
 A person’s physiological age is more important than his chronological age.
 That is to say, you may be 60 years old, but your skin and general health may be better than that of most 50 year olds.

 You can pay for Virginia male liposuction by certified check, credit card, or cash.
 Payment for cosmetic surgery is expected prior to any procedure.
 If you are scheduled for surgery several weeks in advance, you may pay by personal check.

 The pain involved in liposuction is very tolerable.
-We have heard our patients describe it as “muscle aches and pains” or just “soreness.”
+We have heard our patients describe it as muscle aches and pains or just soreness.
 Many patients do not finish the pain medications prescribed to them for pain relief.
 Having said that, remember that pain is very subjective, and it is not easy to predict what degree of pain you will have.

 Male liposuction surgery can either be performed in the office or the outpatient facility, depending on the size and number of areas suctioned.
 For example, if you have a small localized area of fat in your hip, it is quite feasible to do this in the office under local anesthesia.
 On the other hand, if you want to have your entire mid-body treated, then you are much more likely to have this done in the outpatient facility.
 We rarely see the need to perform male liposuction in the hospital setting anymore.
-Only in rare situations, in which the patient may have risk factors, does Dr. Marefat suggest surgery in a hospital environment.
+Only in rare situations in which the patient may have risk factors does Dr. Marefat suggest surgery in a hospital environment.

 Yes.
-In all cosmetic and reconstructive cases medical photos are taken.
+In all cosmetic and reconstructive cases, medical photos are taken.
 Photographs are mandatory.
 This is the only way for us to compare your status before the procedure to your results.
 Photographs in plastic surgery serve much the same role that x-rays serve for orthopedic surgery.